THE EXPANDED BIOENERGY CENTER

 In Sussex County, the facility is designed to minimize carbon-intensive disposal methods, such as landfills and land application, which release polluting greenhouse gases and damage the air we breathe.
 Shifting away from polluting forms of organics disposal will yield immediate tangible results for the environmental health of Delaware’s communities ¬– particularly those that have been most underserved historically.

-BDC welcomes the opportunity to build relationships with communities.
-We are committed to understanding community priorities that address jobs, local hiring, environmental justice, and other challenges to guarantee that the communities in which we operate enjoy the benefits of anaerobic digestion.
-BDC has implemented many design features relating to odor and dust control, traffic concerns, noise, safety, and much more.
+BTS Bioenergy welcomes the opportunity to build relationships with communities.
+We are committed to understanding community priorities that address jobs, local hiring, environmental concerns, and other challenges to guarantee that the communities in which we operate enjoy the benefits of anaerobic digestion.
+We have implemented many design features relating to odor and dust control, traffic concerns, noise, safety, and much more.

 BY THE NUMBERS